LiaScript/docs/README.md

 #### `button`

-The code as depited below, will implement a simple clickable button.
+The code as depicted below, will implement a simple clickable button.
 The script is loaded once, when the slide is rendered and then every time you click on it.